msteffan/fundamentals/README.md

 The entire ebook is six units long and we expect it to take you around 40 hours to complete it.

+By the time you've completed Fundamentals, you'll have built a game in JavaScript which you can run on the command line.
+You'll also have the chance to connect with an online mentor to get feedback on your code.
+You can read more about that [here](07_feedback/README.md).

 [Ok, let's get started!](00_chapter/get_started.md)